MI-AFP/tutorials/tutorials/02_functions-types.md

 ### Recursion and tail recursion

 The concept of [recursion] is well-known - a function that has the ability to invoke itself.
 That allows us to solve big problems by recursively solving their smaller part(s).
-The best known example is factorial - trivial case is the factorial of 0, which is 1.
+The best-known example is factorial - the trivial case is the factorial of 0, which is 1.
 Any other factorial of natural number *n* is then *n* times factorial of *n-1*.
 In Haskell we can write exactly this definition:

 ```haskell
 factorial 0 = 1